donyu/cs3136-recitations/recitation-4.md

 ### More useful git ###

 It is a good idea to commit often!
 One reason is that if you make a mistake and accidentally deleted files or made a bad modification then you can revert to an earlier commit.
-This can be done through the following.
+This and more can be done with git tricks like below.

-(a) If you want to
+(a) If you want to unmodify a file that you changed for the worse, you can checkout the file from your last commit.
+In example

-Below are a few other useful git tricks.
+    git add README.txt
+    git commit -m "I spent forever on this README" rm -f README.txt

+OH NO!!
+Evil friend removed my awesome README.txt.
+Good thing I use git.

+    git checkout README.txt

+And now you have your README.txt back to where it was when you last committed it.

-(a) Stage all files in directory with
+(b) Stage all files in directory with

     git add ./

-(b)
+(c) I accidentally added in the *.o object files to be staged.
+What do I do?

+    git reset *.o

 ## Lab 1 ##